matter-labs/zksync/docs/upgrade_mechanism.md

 ```

 * **Idle**
-This a phase when there is no upgrades to process.
+This is a phase when there are no upgrades to process.

 * **NoticePeriod**
 This phase starts when master of gatekeeper calls next function: